Build a typed browser agent with the OpenAI Agents SDK

 npm start

-Get keys at app.steel.dev/settings/api-keys and platform.openai.com/api-keys.
-A viewer URL prints as openSession runs.
+Get keys at [app.steel.dev/settings/api-keys](https://app.steel.dev/settings/api-keys) and [platform.openai.com/api-keys](https://platform.openai.com/api-keys).
+A viewer URL prints as `openSession` runs.

 Your output varies.
 Structure looks like this: